noahgibbs/codefolio_octopress/source/vow-renewal/index.markdown

 Very pregnant mothers and newborns aren't permitted on the cruise.
 Make your early 2016 plans accordingly :-)

+<h2>The Ship</h2>

+Curious about specifics?
+A very nice lady on the Internet that I don't know has <a href="http://www.mission-food.com/2015/06/disney-cruise-line-my-favorite-things.html">written extensively about the Disney Fantasy</a>, the ship we'll be on.

 <h2> Questions? </h2>

 We'd love to answer your questions &mdash; especially if they'll help you join us!